Year of entry 2024

 Independent study is also important to the programme, as you develop your problem-solving and research skills as well as your subject knowledge.

 You’ll benefit from using our specialist facilities, such as our public health laboratories with separate areas for solid waste, water and wastewater, and a class II microbiology lab and clean room.
-We have all the specialist software you’ll need for your programme, and you’ll have access to a dedicated study suite for Masters students.
+We have all the specialist software you’ll need for your programme.
+Plus, you’ll have access to a dedicated study suite for Masters students.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-A bachelor degree with a 2:1 (hons) in a relevant engineering, natural science or science-based subject.
+A 2:1 (hons) bachelor degree in a relevant engineering, natural science or science-based subject.

 Applications from professionally qualified and experienced candidates will also be considered.
-A bachelor degree with a 2:2 (hons) will be considered for candidates with at least three years’ relevant environmental experience.
+A 2:2 (hons) bachelor degree will be considered for candidates with at least three years’ relevant environmental experience.

 English language requirements